 in deployment scenarios where a ‘box’ is allocated to a machine (non-human user), the value of the “boxId” can be a unique identifier of the machine

 The figure below visualizes the resource structure defined by this specification.
 Note that those nodes in the resource tree which have associated HTTP methods defined in this specification are depicted by solid boxes.

-FFS: How to refer to the resource defined by the client (callbackURL) and server-defined external resources (arbitrary URL).
-CR70 was noted earlier but ARC discussion relating to the table header change from “purpose” to “resources” including for notification table below lead ARC to think that further Note can clarify what’s not included in the resource tree below.
+Note: client resources such as callback URL (used in POSTing notifications) and server arbitrary chosen external URL where an object’s payload can be fetched from are not depicted in the resource tree.